Skype for Business Online retirement

 Guidance for Organizations with on-premises deployments of Skype for Business Server

-When creating new users in your on-premises Active Directory environment, if these users will be synchronized to Azure AD and you intend to license them for Teams, then before assigning these users the license, you must first enable them in your on-premises Skype for Business deployment and ensure the change has synchronized to the cloud via Azure AD connect.
+When creating new users in your on-premises Active Directory environment, if these users will be synchronized to Microsoft Entra ID and you intend to license them for Teams, then before assigning these users the license, you must first enable them in your on-premises Skype for Business deployment and ensure the change has synchronized to the cloud via Microsoft Entra Connect.
 You can verify the change has fully synced to the cloud using Get-CsOnlineUser.
 The change has synchronized if the user's HostingProvider= "SRV:".
 It should not be "sipfed.online.lync.com".

 Be aware that TeamsOnly users will need to anonymously join Skype for Business meetings once Microsoft removes the legacy Skype for Business Online infrastructure for hybrid organizations, beginning in October 2022.
 For details, see What To Expect Post Retirement.
 As an alternative, you can ensure meetings scheduled by all users (whether on-premises or Teams Only) in your organization are Teams meetings, which enables authenticated meeting join for any user in the organization (subject to policy configuration).
 To achieve this, take the following actions:

 - For any users that are assigned either Skype for Business Only or Skype for Business with Teams Collaboration modes, change the coexistence mode to Skype for Business with Teams Collaboration and Meetings.
 This mode offers the same functionality as the other two, except new meetings scheduled by the user will be Teams meetings instead of Skype for Business meetings.
 When you assign this mode directly to a user (as opposed to at the tenant level), it will by default also automatically convert any Skype for Business meetings to Teams meetings organized by that user.